How can I help?

 Assessment of progress

-We have many different people to support you throughout the course and ensure that you gain the best outcome for you, these being your Link Tutor, Personal Tutor, Module Tutor, and school Mentor.
-The course team will keep track of how you are doing in each of these areas and ensure that you are at the level you need to be to succeed.
+We have many different people to support you throughout the course and ensure that you gain the best outcome for you, these being your university Lead Mentor, Personal Tutor, Module Tutor, and school-based Mentor.
+The course team will keep a track of how you are doing in each of these areas and ensure that you are at the level you need to be to succeed.
 They will let you know when you are not on track and support you to develop.
 However, a key element to your success is of course you.
 So, look at each indicator and reflect on where your strengths and challenges lie.
 Work throughout your studies and in placement to ensure you have enhanced your progress in each of these areas.

 We assess using our Core Areas which we have developed around the Core Content Framework and the Teachers’ Standards.
 We assess our students against the Teachers’ Standards at the end of their final placement.

-We will only recommend the award of QTS where we are confident that you have met all the Teachers’ Standards.
-The accuracy and reliability of assessment in our Partnership rests on triangulation between the judgment of Mentors, moderated by Link Tutors and complemented by your self-assessment.
+We will only recommend the award of QTS where we are confident that a student has met all the Teachers’ Standards.
+The accuracy and reliability of assessment in our Partnership rests on triangulation between the judgment of school-based Mentor, moderated by university Lead Mentors and complemented by student self-assessment.

 You are continually assessed through your placement using our expected progress statements.